swaroopch/byte-of-python/io.md

 <class 'str'>
 ```

-When we read or write to a file or when we talk to other computers on the Internet, we need to convert our unicode strings into a format that can be sent and received, and that format is called "UTF-8".
-We can read and write in that format, using a simple keyword argument to our standard `open` function:
+The rules for translating Unicode into bytes (which is what computers use to process info) is called encoding.
+Encoding is important when you want to send and receive info from other computers, and a popular encoding to use is UTF-8.
+We can read and write in UTF-8 by using a simple keyword argument in our `open function`.

 <pre><code class="lang-python">{% include "./programs/io_unicode.py" %}</code></pre>

 **How It Works**

-You can ignore the `import` statement for now, we'll explore that in detail in the [modules chapter](./modules.md#modules).

 Whenever we write a program that uses Unicode literals like we have used above, we have to make sure that Python itself is told that our program uses UTF-8, and we have to put `# encoding=utf-8` comment at the top of our program.